ImogenCamp/anomalies/README.md

 using a generalisation of the Cayley parameterisation, which is done in a Mathematica file for two examples.
 Note that this holds for any $n$, provided we have an initial solution of the correct dimension.

+To generate such an initial solution, an algorithm was developed to explicitly perform a Witt decomposition.
+This is loosely based upon [[2]](#2), but is modified such that we have 2 initial solutions, rather than 1.
+This allows us to extract hyperbolic planes more easily.
+The code also does not use such sophisticated methods for generating solutions, as a simple scan suffices for our cases of interest.

 The two methods are compared analytically in a Mathematica file for one example, and the sets of solutions of the two different parameterisations are compared in a Python file for two examples.
-The overlap is relatively small in both cases, but this is unsurprising (there are, after all, infinitely many rational number with which to parameterise...).
+The overlap is relatively small in both cases, but this is unsurprising (there are, after all, infinitely many rational numbers with which to parameterise...).

-I may upload the final report for this project at a later date.

 ## Technologies